 The platform score is a computed score from 0 to 100 for investment platforms.
-The goal of the platform score is to highlight platforms that demonstrate continued support for helping people invest in the best positions for their situation.
+The goal of the platform score is to highlight platforms that demonstrate continued support for helping people invest for retirement.

-Usability – How easy is this site to use on a scale of 1-10.
-A site can be amazing with everything perfect, but you never want to login you’re not going to want to invest.
+Usability Score – How easy is this site to use on a scale of 1-10.
+A site can be amazing with everything perfect, but you never want to log in you’re not going to want to invest there.

 Fees – How much you spend on fees has a massive impact on your long-term investing prospects.
-Your fees are based on how much you would pay for a diversified portfolio on a $1,000 portfolio, a $50,000 portfolio, a $100,000 portfolio, a $1,000,000 portfolio, and a $5,000,000 portfolio (summed up) each year compared to other platforms of the same type (Roboadvisors vs Roboadvisors, brokerages vs brokerages).
+Your fees are based on how much you would pay for a diversified portfolio on a $1,000 portfolio, a $100,000 portfolio, and a $1,000,000 portfolio, summed up each year compared to other platforms.

 For example, at Vanguard, you would pay a $20 account fee for the $1,000 portfolio, but no account fee after that.
 You’d pay $0 on Vanguard mutual fund and ETF trades, but would have an average expense ratio of around 0.10%.
 That gives $21 + $100 + $1,000 = $1,121 in total fees.